Updated: Jun 7

 I-Purge bladders have an array of features and advantages that drove the decision to use them for such a major construction and engineering project.
-The connecting harness of the double-bag system is highly resistant to heat while maintaining flexibility that allows it to easily navigate elbows and tees over 90°.
-The quick connect fittings throughout the system are resistant to corrosion and allow for rapid assembly of various components.
+The connecting harness of the double-bag system is highly resistant to heat while maintaining the flexibility that allows it to easily navigate elbows and tees over 90°.
+The quick-connect fittings throughout the system are resistant to corrosion and allow for rapid assembly of various components.
 Preset relief valves and multiple gas hoses efficiently inflate the bladders to form a secure seal and decrease the risk of over-inflation, while expediting purge time.

 Made in the USA, I-Purge is the most advanced and versatile solution for pipe purging.
-The unique versatility of the system enables easy conversion into an I-Purge Isolator one sided plug or a Reducer.
+The unique versatility of the system enables easy conversion into an I-Purge Isolator one-sided plug or a Reducer.

 We’re thrilled to have our purge bladders used on a project that is already having a profound impact on a rust belt region that has watched good industrial and manufacturing jobs leave the area for decades.
 Shell will oversee the improvement of infrastructure such as roads, railways, bridges, and river docks to bring parts and equipment in and efficiently ship polyethene out when production begins.
 The site will create 6,000 construction jobs while eventually having 600 full-time employees.